Bio2Byte/simsapiper/README.md

 ### 7.1 Map DSSP to MSA
 Output: `results/outFolder/msas/dssp_merged_finalmsa_alignment.fasta`

-- Map [DSSP codes](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_2.html) on sequences of the MSA, conserving the gaps.
+- Map [DSSP codes](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_2.html) on sequences of the MSA, conserving the gaps

+<a id="mappingissues"></a>
 Common Issues:
-- Mapping fails if the sequence of the model and the sequence to align have:
+- Sequence of the model and the sequence to align have:
-	- The same length but are more than 5% different because of point mutations
+	- Same length but more than 5% different (point mutations)
- 	- Different lengths because of deletion/insertion mutations in the middle of one of the sequences (allowed at extremeties)
+ 	- Different lengths (deletions/insertions) in the middle of one of the sequences (allowed at extremeties)
-- Your structure file contains more than one chain: extract a specific chain using pdb-tools or use predicted models
+- Your structure file contains more than one chain: extract a specific chain using [pdb-tools](http://www.bonvinlab.org/pdb-tools/) or use predicted models

-These troublesome sequences can be find in the results/outFolder/msas/unmappable.fasta file and will be added to the mapped alignment without being converted to their DSSP codes
+- Find these troublesome sequences in `results/outFolder/msas/unmappable_dssp.fasta` and unconverted in the mapped alignment

+<a id="squeeze"></a>
 ### 7.2 Squeeze MSA towards conserved secondary structure elements (--squeeze)
 Output: `results/outFolder/msas/squeezed_dssp_merged_finalmsa_alignment.fasta`

 Why?